 “Personal disputes between two parties will be ignored.”

 What that means is that if you and Scummy Sally used to be friends but for whatever reason got all pissed at each other and now you want to hate on her GoFundMe page, they could not possibly care less.
 Don’t use the Report button to troll people you don’t like or high school friends on your Facebook page using GoFundMe for reasons you find morally repugnant.
 There will always be campaigns that straddle the line between ethical and dubious but it isn’t your job to be the crowdfunding police.
+The “report” function should be used for fraud.
+That said, feel free to drop us a line if you need to complain about what a loser Sally is.

 Now, if you are sure the campaign is fraudulent and not just stupid or ridiculous (to date, being a jackass on GoFundMe is not illegal), you can scroll down further: